 These items specify the boot device priority sequence from the available devices.
 The number of device items that appears on the screen depends on the number of devices installed in the system.

-Configuration options: [1st FLOPPY DRIVE] [Hard Drive] [ATAPI DVD-ROM] [Disabled]
+Configuration options: [xxx Drive] [Disabled]

 4.7.2 Boot Settings Configuration